dlajambe/deep-sentiment/README.md

 This project involves the creation and evaluation of a deep neural network to classify the sentiment of movie reviews as positive or negative.
 The IMDB movie reviews dataset was used to train and evaluate the model and is available in the `app/data` directory.

+To cut down on training time and avoid overfitting to the relatively small training data set, pretrained embeddings (GloVe) were used.

 ## Getting Started

 ### Dependencies